 Certain revenue transactions have been reported as unearned revenue.
-Revenue cannot be recognized until it has been earned and is available to finance expenditures of the current fiscal period.
+Revenue cannot be recognized until it has been earned.
 Revenue that is earned but not available is reported as deferred inflow of resources until such time as the revenue becomes available.

-Unearned revenue recorded relates to school lunch accounts held at fiscal year-end that represents breakfast/lunches not yet provided to the students.
+Unearned revenue recorded relates to school lunch accounts held at fiscal year-end that represent breakfast/lunches not yet provided to the students.